livebook-dev/livebook/README.md

   * Sequential evaluation: code cells run in a specific order, guaranteeing future users of the same Livebook see the same output.
-If you re-execute a previous cell, following cells are marked as stale to make it clear they depend on outdated notebok state.
+If you re-execute a previous cell, following cells are marked as stale to make it clear they depend on outdated notebook state.

   * Custom runtimes: when executing Elixir code, you can either start a fresh Elixir process, connect to an existing node, or run it inside an existing Elixir project, with access to